 Depending on their makeup, most decomposable items in compost piles can be classed as brown or green.

-- Brown elements are carbon-rich substances that give compost its light, fluffy body and offer energy to the microorganisms in the pile.
-Dry leaves, branches, stems, sawdust, tree bark, shredded newspaper, corn stalks, wood ash, and pine needles are examples of brown materials that are wood-based or fibrous.
+- Brown elements are carbon-rich substances that give compost its light, smooth body and offer energy to the microorganisms in a pile.
+Wood-based or fibrous brown materials are dry leaves, branches, stems, sawdust, tree bark, shredded newspaper, corn stalks, wood ash, and pine needles.

-- Green materials are waste products that are nitrogen-based.
+- Green materials are nitrogen-based waste products.
 They offer the amino acids and proteins that bacteria and fungi require to function.
 Green materials rich in nitrogen include manures, food scraps, coffee grounds, green leaves, and grass clippings.

 A simple rule of thumb: have around 2/3 “brown” items and 1/3 “green” materials in the compost pile for optimal results.